What is it in the French psyche that makes so many of its people attracted to the “dark side” in literature?

 And there’s even a two-piano recording made of this music, played using the composer’s own piano-reduction score.
 While that version certainly qualifies as an interesting curiosity, there’s no question that Schmitt’s highly inventive orchestration is a big part of what gives this composition its special appeal.

 Update (3/10/15): A fourth orchestral recording of The Haunted Palace is in the works.
 JoAnn Falletta and the Buffalo Philharmonic Orchestra performed the piece in concert in early 2015 and also recorded the music.
-The new recording will be released by NAXOS Records later in the year.
+The new recording will be released on the NAXOS label later in the year.

 Update (2/26/19): The Falletta/Buffalo Philharmonic recording has now been uploaded to YouTube — and synchronized with Florent Schmitt’s score — so music-lovers can now follow along and see exactly how the music unfolds.
 Hearty thanks to Jean-Marie van Bronkhorst for preparing this invaluable upload, which can be viewed here.